 Signs for recreational facilities include swimming pools, horse tracks, sports fields, ski lifts, river rafting, and more.

-You'll also find signs for useful everyday amenities, such as supermarkets, food kiosks, banks, and ATMs.
-If you're after a bakery, look for a blue and white sign with a black pretzel in the middle!
+You'll also find signs for useful everyday amenities, such as supermarkets — where you can buy groceries — food kiosks, banks, and ATMs.
+If you're planning to visit an Icelandic bakery, look for a blue and white sign with a black pretzel in the middle.

 Photo by Doug Kerr